 2- Encourage your kids to choose—both the job and the reward.

 In the discipline/parenting course Love and Logic they stress parents give their kids choices.
 I try to always let my kids choose what they can do to earn a quarter.
 Do you want to fold towels or fold all the clothes?
 Do you want to unload or load the dishwasher?

 After they earn one quarter, if there is more work to do, I try to make the second quarter optional.
 Usually one will choose to do it and the other not.
 For example, after they were done folding about 30 towels (small and big) I said okay if you want to earn another quarter you can help me weed the garden or you can just play while mommy does it and not earn a quarter.
 My son choose to help, my daughter to play.
 Sometimes my daughter wants to earn more and my son doesn’t.
 I like to give them an option if they’ve already worked a lot that day.

 3- Do not buy the item (with their knowledge) until they’ve earned it (or most of it).

-My sister talks about how she was unknowingly teaching her kids the 'buy now, pay later' flawed financial philosophy in our book Living a Rich Life as a Stay-at-Home Mom: How to Build a Secure Financial Foundation for You and Your Children.
-She would buy the item and allow her kids to pay for it when they got home or even keep it and have them work it off after they got home.
+My sister talks about how she was unknowingly teaching her kids the ‘buy now, pay later’ flawed financial philosophy in our book Living a Rich Life as a Stay-at-Home Mom: How to Build a Secure Financial Foundation for You and Your Children.
+She would buy the item and allow her kids to pay for it when they got home or she would even keep it and have them work it off after they got home.

 She came to find that her kids started buying things they really didn’t want when she did this.
 When she realized they were having the buy now, pay later attitude, she stopped and made her kids wait till they had earned the money and actually buy the items in person with their own cash from then on.